Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 movement), and the Brain would create an action array containing two elements with values ranging from zero to one.

-Note that when you are programming actions for an Agent, it is often helpful to test your action logic using a **Player** Brain, which lets you map keyboard commands to actions.
+Note that when you are programming actions for an agent, it is often helpful to test your action logic using a **Player** Brain, which lets you map keyboard commands to actions.
 See [Brains](Learning-Environment-Design-Brains.md).